-During your first visit to our office, Dr. Stamatelakys will evaluate the situation identified by your dentist and will perform a comprehensive periodontal examination.
+During your first visit to our office, Dr. Stamatelakys or Dr. Morales will evaluate the situation identified by your dentist and will perform a comprehensive periodontal examination.
 This includes a discussion with you regarding your chief complaint, medical and dental history review, analysis of radiographs and a clinical examination.
 A comprehensive periodontal examination may include:

 - Extraoral (outside the mouth) and intraoral (within the mouth) examination.